 There is no photoshop — there is no hidden agenda.
 It’s just me.
 The Founder of a tiny little dog rescue in Florida finding the photo and the facts behind the photo amazing, astonishing and wanted to share the information with my fellow dog lovers.

-it should be noted that there is at least one incident on record of beetles getting embedded into a dog’s mouth.
 In 2008, Lindsey Derek published an article in the journal Toxicon about the subject:

 A six-year old mixed-breed dog presented with severe trauma to the oral mucosa suggestive of chemical burn.
 Sixteen Harmonia axyridis (Coccinellidae) were removed from the oral cavity, which revealed trauma consistent with chemical burn.
 The beetles had become embedded in mucosa covering the hard palate and required manual removal.
 A diagnosis of beetle induced chemical burn was warranted and consistent with the nature of the chemical constituents of H. axyridis hemolymph.

-The article also included a photograph of the beetles in the dog’s mouth, which closely resembled the image circulated in November 2015:
+That article also included a photograph of the beetles in the dog’s mouth, which closely resembled the image circulated in November 2015: